CHETHANSANKERT/bill-mate/README.md

-This release only contains update like the bill creation and print and item details
+This release only contains update like the bill creation and print and item details and details regarding the chart analysis.

 # bill_mate